alvineebai/Alvine-kubernetes/04-jobs-cronjobs/readme.md

 kubectl get pods
 kubectl logs <pod-name>
 ```
+The logs should disply the message "**Hello from my first Job!**"
-**Note:** The job and the po associated get deleted 50 seconds after successful execution.
+**Note:** The job and the pod associated get deleted 50 seconds after successful execution.

 ## Simple CronJob Example